2024 Lebanon war: 1 October

 On 1 October, IDF troops crossed the border into Lebanon in a series of small scale raids intended to precede a broader ground incursion.
 Witnesses have said that they have heard sounds of tanks in Southern Lebanon.
 There were also reports of heavy artillery striking the border towns of Southern Lebanon.
 On 1 October, the IDF confirmed the existence of their ground operation in a statement on Telegram, specifying that they intended to strike Hezbollah infrastructure.
 Shortly after the release of this statement, IDF Spokesperson Daniel Hagari also confirmed the operation.
 Prior to the release of these statements, the IDF had made no announcements about the operation.
 The IDF ordered residents of 25 villages in southern Lebanon to immediately relocate to north of the Awali River.

 IDF Arabic-language spokesperson Avichay Adraee said that heavy fighting was taking place in southern Lebanon with Hezbollah.
 He warned residents to not move in vehicles from north of Litani River to south of the river.
 The IDF also said that projectiles were launched to Avivim and Metula.
 However, IDF spokesperson Daniel Hagari said they were not yet fighting Hezbollah face-to-face.
 Another Israeli military official said that they had not yet clashed with Hezbollah on the ground, and that IDF troops had so far been operating in villages only hundreds of meters across the border.
 Hezbollah denied that Israeli troops had entered Lebanon.

-The IDF claimed that in coordination with the Intelligence Division, IDF forces led by the Northern Command and special forces had captured Hezbollah infrastructure in the towns of Kafr Kila, Ayta ash Shab, Meiss Ej Jabal amongst other sites and destroyed the facilities after they were abandoned after the retreat of Hezbollah.
+The IDF said that in coordination with the Intelligence Division, IDF forces led by the Northern Command and special forces had captured Hezbollah infrastructure in the towns of Kafr Kila, Ayta ash Shab, Meiss Ej Jabal amongst other sites and destroyed the facilities after they were abandoned after the retreat of Hezbollah.
 Hezbollah also claimed that it had targeted IDF soldiers in towns opposite of Odaisseh and Kafr Kila.

 The IAF struck 100 Hezbollah targets in Lebanon while soldiers of the Northern Command destroyed several military sites and weapons.

 An Israeli strike on a house in Al-Dawoudiya killed at least ten people and injured five others.